-- D) The CWS supplier must post material meeting the content requirements of subsection (a) of this Section on the supplier's Web site if the CWS supplier serves a population greater than 100,000.

-- E) The CWS supplier must submit a press release to newspaper, television, and radio stations.
+- D) The CWS supplier must post material meeting the content requirements of subsection (a) on the supplier's Web site if the CWS supplier serves a population greater than 100,000. - E) The CWS supplier must submit a press release to newspaper, television, and radio stations.

-- F) In addition to subsections (b)(2)(A) through (b)(2)(E) of this Section, the CWS supplier must implement at least three activities from one or more of the categories listed below.
+- F) In addition to subsections (b)(2)(A) through (b)(2)(E), the CWS supplier must implement at least three activities from one or more of the categories listed below.
 The educational content and selection of these activities must be determined in consultation with the Agency.

 - i) Public Service Announcements.

 - ii) Paid advertisements.

 - iii) Public Area Information Displays.

 - iv) E-mails to customers.

 - v) Public Meetings.

 - vi) Household Deliveries.

 - vii) Targeted Individual Customer Contact.

 - viii) Direct material distribution to all multi-family homes and institutions.

 - ix) Other methods approved by the State.

-- G) For a CWS supplier that is required to conduct monitoring annually or less frequently, the end of the monitoring period is September 30 of the calendar year in which the sampling occurs,

-or, if the Agency has established an alternate monitoring period, by a SEP issued pursuant to Section 611.110, the last day of that period.
+- G) For a CWS supplier that is required to conduct monitoring annually or less frequently, the end of the monitoring period is September 30 of the calendar year in which the sampling occurs, or, if the Agency has established an alternate monitoring period, by a SEP issued pursuant to Section 611.110, the last day of that period.

-- H) Organizations that the CWS supplier must contact when required to do so pursuant to subsection (b)(2)(B)(ii) of this Section. - i) Public and private schools or school boards. - ii) Women, Infants and Children (WIC) and Head Start programs. - iii) Public and private hospitals and medical clinics. - vi) Pediatricians. - v) Family planning clinics. - vi) Local welfare agencies.
+- H) Organizations that the CWS supplier must contact when required to do so underpursuant to subsection (b)(2)(B)(ii).

+- i) Public and private schools or school boards.

+- ii) Women, Infants and Children (WIC) and Head Start programs.

+- iii) Public and private hospitals and medical clinics.

+- vi) Pediatricians.

+- v) Family planning clinics.

+- vi) Local welfare agencies.

-BOARD NOTE: This subsection (b)(2)(H) corresponds with 40 CFR 141.85(b)(2)(ii)(B)(1) through (b)(2)(ii)(B)(6) (2007), as added at 72 Fed.
-Reg.
-57782 (Oct.
-10, 2007).
+BOARD NOTE: This subsection (b)(2)(H) corresponds with 40 CFR 141.85(b)(2)(ii)(B)(1) through (b)(2)(ii)(B)(6) (2016).
 The Board found it necessary to move the text of those federal provisions to comport with Illinois Administrative Code codification requirements relating to allowed indent levels in rules.

-- I) Organizations that the CWS supplier must contact when required to do so pursuant to subsection (b)(2)(B)(iii) of this Section. - i) Licensed childcare centers. - ii) Public and private preschools. - iii) Obstetricians-gynecologists and midwives.
+- I) Organizations that the CWS supplier must contact when required to do so underpursuant to subsection (b)(2)(B)(iii). - i) Licensed childcare centers. - ii) Public and private preschools. - iii) Obstetricians-gynecologists and midwives.